blazium-engine/blazium-docs/tutorials/audio/audio_streams.rst

 .. this paragraph.

-Playback Type is an experimental setting, and could change in future versions of Godot.
+Playback Type is an experimental setting, and could change in future versions of Blazium.
 It exists so Web exports use Web Audio-API based samples instead of streaming all sounds to the browser, unlike most platforms.
 This prevents the audio from being garbled in single-threaded Web exports.
 By default, only the Web platform will use samples.
 Changing this setting is not recommended, unless